anttisalonen/progbook/rst/cpu.rst

 In order to understand how a computer works, we must first learn a bit about *digital logic*.

 The way computers work is mostly defined by physics, and what is possible in electronics.
 The key is the *transistor*, which is a semiconductor device which makes it possible to construct *logic gates*.
+Logic gates are physical, very small devices that perform logical operations.

 Logic gates take one or more *inputs* and have one or more *outputs*.
 The inputs and outputs typically are *binary signals*; they're either an electric signal with a low voltage (e.g. 0 volts) or a high voltage (e.g. 3.3 volts).
 Binary means that there are two possible values, often called 0 (*false*) and 1 (*true*).
 (One binary digit is also called a *bit*.)